Permanent Hair Straightening & Chemical Relaxing Q&A | Philip Kingsley

-Chemically straightening your hair can be extremely satisfying, and we know how important it is to feel happy with your style.
+Chemically straightening your hair can be extremely satisfying, and we know how important it is to feel happy and confident with your style.
 However, we urge you to be careful if you decide to have your hair relaxed.
 This is because the high heat and strong chemicals used in relaxers risk making your hair dry, brittle and prone to breakage.

 If your hair is in good condition and has never been previously relaxed, you are likely to be fine.
 However, if your hair is already delicate (for example, if you have natural tightly coiled curls, or heavily bleached hair), chemical relaxers can seriously damage your strands.

 It can be difficult to stop relaxing your hair once you start.
-This is because relaxers are permanent, so your style will look inconsistent once your natural texture starts to grow back in.
+This is because relaxers are permanent, so your style will appear inconsistent once your natural texture starts to grow back in.
 However, overlapping already relaxed hair with new chemicals can cause your hair to break.
-We recommend you do not have your hair relaxed more than once every 3-4 months.
+We recommend you do not have your hair relaxed more than once every three to four months.

-The chemicals used in relaxing treatments are very strong, and are applied near to your scalp.
-If the treatment is done incorrectly, you can get chemical burns on your scalp, and this can result in infection, scarring and permanent hair loss.
+The chemicals used in relaxing treatments are very strong and are applied near to your scalp.
+If the treatment is performed incorrectly, there is a risk of chemical burns on your scalp, and this can result in infection, scarring and permanent hair loss.
 Be sure to choose your stylist carefully.

 On the other hand, for people with hair that is difficult to manage, or who are unhappy with having curly or frizzy hair, chemical straightening is an extremely attractive option.
 It can provide an instant morale boost and make your daily styling routine a great deal easier.